Japan Racing Association Hall of Fame

 The Horse Racing Hall of Fame (競馬の殿堂) is a Japanese horse racing memorial hall which was installed on September 2, 1985 at the JRA Horse Racing Museum, Fuchu, Tokyo.
 It was founded by Japan Racing Association to honor the achievements of race horses, jockeys and trainers.

 Race horses inducted into the Hall of Fame are called Kensho-ba (顕彰馬) while jockeys and trainer are called Kensho-sha (顕彰者) by the Japan Racing Association.

-Race horse Nomination
+Race horse nomination

-The selection of a race horse for the Hall of Fame is decided annually by a vote in April.
-It is voted on by mass communication and newspeople who have been involved in the horse racing news for more than ten years.
+The selection of a race horse for the Hall of Fame is decided annually by a vote in June.
+It is voted on by members of the press.
 Racehorses are inducted into the Hall of Fame if they gather over three-quarters of the total vote.

 Voters can vote for race horses which: